-You’ve probably seen the newest trend in education and training blogs – Use existing social media (i.e., Facebook) to create a collaborative social learning group.
-So far I’ve found the the overwhelming number of posts from my professional circles share restaurant choices, views on politics, family photos and invitation to games.
+You’ve probably seen the trend in education and training blogs – Use existing social media (i.e., Facebook) to create a collaborative social learning group.
+So far I’ve found the the overwhelming number of posts from my professional circles share photos of meal they have cooked, restaurant choices, views on sports, family photos and largely uninformed views on current hot topics.

 Despite the number of people that merge the two, using social media for learning is not the same as social learning.
 According to Albert Bandura social learning happens when people observe others and model their behavior on what they see and hear.
 While much of social learning research concerns observing live people and imitating their actions, social learning also occurs from what one hears about others or sees on media.
 Bandura proposed that in order for someone to model their behavior on others, there had to be a payoff – something that the others gained – such as acceptance into a group.
 Also, social learning did not necessarily have to result in change of behavior.
 (For example, even if I didn’t want to behave like a group I might still want to observe how they act.)